⚖️ Understanding The Law the Right Way | Traffic Stops Explained — Rights and Legal Boundaries (Chapter Six)

 Limited safety exceptions

-Routine stops do not justify exploratory searches.
+Routine enforcement does not justify exploratory searches.

-Consent Searches: The Most Common Expansion
+Consent Searches — The Most Common Expansion

-Officers frequently ask:
+Officers often ask:

 “Do you mind if I search the vehicle?”